astanway/transpad/readme.md

 * Connect to this network on your phone
 * Run `ifconfig en0` to get the IP address
 * Fire up `node app.js`
-* Navigate to the aforementioned IP (on port 8080)
+* Navigate to the aforementioned IP on your phone (on port 8080)

 ## Holy fuck!
 My phone is a mouse!
 I know!
 It can fucking click and shit!